ljgarcia/semsim.benchmark/README.md

 - Global correlation.

-5We have a general correlation matrix that shows how PMRA-annotations, BM25, and Cosine correlates to PMRA-stems.
+We have a general correlation matrix that shows how PMRA-annotations, BM25, and Cosine correlates to PMRA-stems.
 Such correlation matrix can be visualized <a href="http://ljgarcia.github.io/semsim.benchmark/html/heatmapCorrelationAll.html">here</a>.

 - Correlation by TREC topics